 Introduction

 The Netherlands Compensation Commission Potočari (NCCP) is the independent executor of the Srebrenica civil law settlement.
-This compensation scheme only concerns a specific group of victims of the genocide.
-It only concerns the deceased male refugees who were staying at the UN compound in Potočari on the afternoon of 13 July 1995.
-Only the surviving relatives of this specific group of victims can qualify for the compensation scheme.
-If you are a partner, parent, child or other first-degree relative of a victim, you can apply to the NCCP for compensation.
+This compensation scheme applies to the relatives of the deceased male refugees who were staying at the UN compound in Potočari in the afternoon of 13 July 1995.
+The spouse/partner, parents, children, brothers and sisters of this specific group of victims could submit a request for compensation from June 15, 2021 to June 14, 2023.

 FAQ